Ahuilaca/HW-Wireframe/README.md

 :boom: A login and sign up page that requires email and password authentication.
 A user cannot move forward without both a valid email and password.<br/><br/>
 ![Image of signin](imgs/Screenshot_login.png)<br/><br/><br/>

-:boom: Once logged in the user can select a category and search for code or save a snippet for later use.<br/><br/>
+:boom: Once logged in a user can select a category and search for code or save a snippet for later use.
+This is useful as we cannot always memorize code and recall it months later when we need it.<br/><br/>
 ![Image of signin](imgs/Screenshot_search.png)<br/><br/><br/>

-:boom: Users can create new snippets by entering a title, category, pasting the snippet, and adding a comment.<br/><br/>
+:boom: Users can create new snippets by clicking on the New Snippet button and entering a title, category, pasting the snippet, and adding a comment (optional) and clicking the create button.<br/><br/>
 ![Image of signin](imgs/Screenshot_create.png)<br/><br/>